aruna299/terraform/README.md

 - Terraform can manage low-level components like compute, storage, and networking resources, as well as high-level components like DNS entries and SaaS features.
 - Terraform creates and manages resources on cloud platforms and other services through their application programming interfaces (APIs).
 - Providers enable Terraform to work with virtually any platform or service with an accessible API.

+## Terraform features:
+- Terraform supports parallel execution - Terraform does not wait for one resource to finish before starting the next unless there’s a dependency.
+This means subnets can be created at the same time as long as they don’t depend on each other, speeding up the overall provisioning.
+- Automatic dependency management - You do not need to specify in detail the sequence of actions or worry about the interdependencies; Terraform figures that out for you.
+- State Management: Terraform keeps track of the current state of the infrastructure and ensures that any changes to the configuration are only applied when necessary.
+For example, if a resource was already created, Terraform will not recreate it unnecessarily.

 ### The core Terraform workflow consists of three stages: